 Credit: Kelso Conservation Area

-The Kelso Conservation Area is not only home to incredible fall colors and nature spots, it is also home to the Kelso Challenge Course – an aerial course that includes many elements to challenge you physically high up in the air.
-You can also take a chairlift ride up the escarpment and admire the changing colours from above the treetops at Kelso Conservation Area
+The Kelso Conservation Area is not only home to incredible fall colours and nature spots, but it is also home to the Kelso Challenge Course – an aerial course that includes many elements to challenge you physically high up in the air.
+You can also take a chairlift ride up the escarpment and admire the changing colours from above the treetops at Kelso Conservation Area.

 Address: 5234 Kelso Rd, Milton